Sleeper85/esphome-yambms/documents/README/BMS_JK-B_UART_solution.md

 │ O   O   O   O  │
 │GND  RX  TX VBAT│
 └────────────────┘
-  │   │   │   | VBAT is full battery volatge eg 51.2V (possible to use it via an isolated DC-DC converter) │   │   └──── to TTL-isolator AI (input)
+  │   │   │   └ VBAT is full battery volatge eg 51.2V (possible to use it via an isolated DC-DC converter) │   │   └──── TX  to TTL-isolator AI (input)
-  │   └──────── to TTL-isolator AO (output)
-  └──────────── to TTL-isolator GND
+  │   └──────── RX  to TTL-isolator AO (output) └──────────── GND to TTL-isolator GND
 ```

 The UART-TTL (labeled as `GPS`) socket of the BMS can be attached to any UART pins of the ESP.<br>